spacepandas/cineaste-ios/README.md

 ## Open tasks

-The iOS application is still in development.
-Some of the missing features are:
-- [#14](https://github.com/ChristianNorbertBraun/Cineaste/issues/14): functionality to start a movie night with [Nearby][nearbyLink] from Google ([get started - iOS documentation](https://developers.google.com/nearby/messages/ios/get-started))
-- [#18](https://github.com/ChristianNorbertBraun/Cineaste/issues/18): improved design for wantToSee and seen views
-- [#15](https://github.com/ChristianNorbertBraun/Cineaste/issues/15): import and export options
-- [#23](https://github.com/ChristianNorbertBraun/Cineaste/issues/23): normal and dark mode (two design-themes)

-You can have a look at the other open [issues](https://github.com/ChristianNorbertBraun/Cineaste/issues).
+You can have a look at open [issues](https://github.com/ChristianNorbertBraun/Cineaste/issues).

 ## License